 What Should You Do With the Security Deposit if a Tenant Passes Away?

-The security deposit may be used for unpaid rent, wear and tear beyond the normal amount, and cleaning fees.
-Be sure to make an itemized list of all deductions and give that to the next of kin or estate executor when the remainder is given back.
+The security deposit may be used for unpaid rent, significant wear and tear, and cleaning fees.
+Be sure to make an itemized list of all deductions and give that to the next of kin or estate executor when the remainder is returned.
 Here is a sample letter to a tenant for damages that can be used when deducting items from the security deposit.
 If the fees exceed the deposit, the landlord will need to petition the tenant’s estate for compensation.

 What to Do if a Tenant Dies in a Rental FAQs